SquidTheSid/Age-Of-Empires-3-Rebalance-Mod/README.md

 The goal of this mod is to provide a comprehensive tweaks and rebalances to all existing civilizations to bring up the power level of weak/underused units (Rajput/Skull Knights) and round out some lopsided army compositions.
-Additionally, civs with some particularly weak playstyles have gotten small additional bonuses to make them more interesting to play as.
+Additionally, civs with some particularly weak playstyles have gotten additional bonuses to make them more interesting to play as.

 In order to achieve this, many units are being completely reworked.

+Branches:

+Releases: Fixed Release.
+Has all of the features for that version of the mod.
+Master: Latest "Stable" version.
+Shouldn't have game-breaking bugs, but balance is not perfect.
+Development: Absolute latest.
+Could be broken or have key missing features.
+Use at your own discretion.

 Installation: